 It comes with two landing page editors.
 The visual editor lets users modify the variant page by editing page elements or adding dynamic elements without coding.
 This is an excellent option for marketers who want to set up the test without coding.

-The plugin’s report is customizable to show detailed metrics like conversion rate, improvement percentage, and potential loss.
-An integrated heatmap and visitors recording are also available to see how visitors behave on the test landing pages.
+The plugin’s report is customizable, showing detailed metrics like conversion rate, improvement percentage, and potential loss.
+An integrated heatmap and visitor recording are also available, making it easier to see how site visitors behave on the test landing pages.

 VWO is more suitable for well-established businesses.
 You need to contact VWO to get a price estimation and contract term for your business site.
 However, they provide a 30-day free trial, so you can see if this is the best tool for your tests.